luka-dev/headless-task-server/README.md

 >   "script": "await agent.goto('https://example.com/'); resolve(await agent.document.title);"
 > }
 > ```
+> > NOTE: Example proxy `upstreamProxyUrl` didn't work, you can use any proxy that support HTTP/SOCKS5 protocol, or you can remove this option to use without proxy.
 > - Contain next script
 > ```js
 > await agent.goto('https://example.com/');